 What Are the Most Useful Engineering Metrics?

 Measuring the right leading and lagging indicators will help you accelerate delivery, maintain a positive culture, and translate development activity to business value.
 So, what metrics should development leaders benchmark, set goals against, and work to improve?
-Let’s look at eight metrics that provide a great starting point.
+Let’s look at ten metrics that provide a great starting point.

 1. Cycle Time